groverlab/groverlab.github.io/_hnbfpr/2019-08-19-gene-roddenberry-ucr.markdown

-In 1972, Gene Roddenberry, the creator of Star Trek, set out to make his next big science fiction TV show.
+In 1972, [Gene Roddenberry](https://en.wikipedia.org/wiki/Gene_Roddenberry), already famous for creating *Star Trek*, set out to make his next big science fiction TV show.
 Roddenberry's [*Genesis II*](https://en.wikipedia.org/wiki/Genesis_II_(film)) was to follow NASA scientist Dylan Hunt, who wakes up in the year 2133 to find a post-apocalyptic world fractured into various competing civilizations.

-One of these civilizations, the Tyranians, wear skimpy outfits, have double navels, and live in the futuristic city of Tyrania.
-And Tyrania might look familiar to some of you:
+One of these civilizations, the Tyranians, live in the futuristic city of Tyrania.
+And Tyrania might look a little familiar to some of you:

 <video autoplay loop playsinline muted width="100%" height="auto"><source src="/assets/genesis-ii/15 bell tower.mp4" ></video>